This page is about the enforcement policy of Gloucestershire County Council Trading Standards Service. It provides information on:

 As part of the investigation process, persons suspected of breaching legal requirements will, wherever possible,

-- be given the opportunity to demonstrate that a statutory defence is available
+- be given the opportunity to demonstrate whether any statutory defence is available

 Before a decision to prosecute is taken, the alleged offence(s) will be fully investigated, a report compiled by the Investigating Officer and the file reviewed by a Senior Manager.

-Their purpose is to recover the financial benefit that the offender has obtained from his criminal conduct.
+Designed to recover financial benefit the offender has obtained from his criminal conduct.
 Applications may be made under the Proceeds of Crime Act for forfeiture of cash or confiscation of assets in serious cases.
 Proceedings are conducted according to the civil standard of proof.
 Applications for confiscation are made after a conviction has been secured.